PaulMEdwards/LambdaSchool_Week11_react-american-football-scoreboard/README.md

 ### Description

-In this project, you build an app that diplays a scoreboard for an american football game.
+In this project, you build an app that displays a scoreboard for an american football game.
 There will be two buttons for each team - one will increment that team's score by three points (for a "field goal") and the other will increment that team's score by seven points (for a "touchdown" and "extra point").
 The css is already done for you.
 You should focus your efforts on the functionality of the app.

 ## Project Set Up